vmsmith/CookBook/fowl_pheasant_braised.md

 4. Return the pheasant to the skillet.
 5. Add the wine, lemon juice, onions, salt and pepper.
 6. Cover (seal with aluminum foil) and simmer 45 minutes, or until tender.
+7. Remove the pheasant, strain the liquid, and thicken to make sauce.